Santiago, Nuevo León

-"La Boca" Dam, is one of the water reservoirs serving the metropolitan area, and is located within the municipality.
+"La Boca" Dam, one of the water reservoirs serving the metropolitan area, is located within the municipality.
 "Cola de Caballo" is a famous waterfall and tourist attraction.

 Santiago, Nuevo León, was named a "Pueblo Mágico" in 2006 by Mexico's Secretariat of Tourism.
 Santiago joined the UNESCO Global Network of Learning Cities in 2017.

+Geography

+Santiago is a municipality located in the center of the Mexican state of Nuevo León.
+It is part of the Monterrey metropolitan area and its area comprises around 739.2 km².

 Climate

 Santiago has a humid subtropical climate (Köppen climate classification Cwa) with cool, dry winters and hot and humid summers.
 It is receives almost twice as much rain as nearby Monterrey.